AyushiBhandariBITS/Gen-AI-Projects/Lecture Transcriber/README.md

 # 🎓 Lecture Summarizer using Whisper + LLaMA

-This project transcribes lecture audio files and summarizes them using powerful open-source LLMs (LLaMA 2 or LLaMA 3).
+This project transcribes lecture audio files and summarizes them using powerful open-source LLMs (LLaMA 2 ).
 It's designed to help students, researchers, and professionals quickly extract key points from long audio recordings.

 ---